 The picture of bell hooks was sourced from Wikimedia Commons and is believed to be in the public domain (Cmongirl): http://en.wikipedia.org/wiki/File:Bellhooks.jpg

-How to cite this article: Burke, B. (2004) ‘bell hooks on education’, the encyclopedia of informal education, www.infed.org/mobi/bell-hooks-on-education.htm.
+How to cite this article: Burke, B. (2004) ‘bell hooks on education’, The encyclopedia of pedagogy and informal education, www.infed.org/mobi/bell-hooks-on-education.htm.

 © Barry Burke 2004